Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Proposed Approach

 In principle, we hope to use the so-called $\delta$-compressors \cite{stich2018sparsified}, i.e., \begin{definition} [$\delta$-Approximate Compressor] The operator ${\bm \cC}(\cdot)$ is a $\delta$-approximate compressor for $\delta \in (0,1]$ if $\forall \bDelta \in \bbR^{L \times K}$,

-where $\zeta$ is the random variable associated with the compressor. \end{definition} Such compressors retain much information of $\bm \varDelta$, if $\delta$ is close to one.
+where $\zeta$ is the random variable used in the compressor. \end{definition} Such compressors retain much information of $\bm \varDelta$, if $\delta$ is close to one.
 There are several options for the compressor ${\bm \cC}(\cdot)$.
 For example, the compressor can be quantization based \cite{alistarh2017qsgd, bernstein2018signsgd}, or sparsification based \cite{basu2019qsparse, stich2018sparsified}.
-In this work, we select a quantization based stochastic compression scheme introduced in \cite{alistarh2017qsgd}, because it flexibly allows multiple-precision levels, incurs low computation cost---and works well in practice.
+In this work, we select a quantization based stochastic compression scheme introduced in \cite{alistarh2017qsgd}, because it flexibly allows multiple-precision levels, incurs low computation cost---and works well in practice. { Moreover, the compressor has been successfully adopted in various works \cite{reisizadeh2020fedpaq, koloskova2019decentralized} for designing communication-efficient SGD algorithms.
+A limitation of the compressor is that it does not support extremely heavy compression (e.g., by using only 1 bit for a real-valued scalar) as it requires at least 2 bits for encoding a real number.
+Nonetheless, it strikes a good balance between compression ratio and performance.}

 The compression scheme used in our method is illustrated in Fig. \ref{fig:compression}.
 Let $\bDelta \in \bbR^{J \times K}$, $\bDelta \not = \mathbf{0}$, be the unquantified data.
 Given the number of levels of quantization, i.e., $S\in \mathbb{N}$, we first divide the range from $0$ to $1$ into $S$ intervals.
 For any element $\bDelta(j, k)$, one can find a corresponding interval, $[p/S, (p+1)/S]$, such that the normalized value $|\bDelta(j, k)| / \|\bDelta\|_{\rm max} \in [p/S, (p+1)/S]$ where $p\in\{0,\ldots,S-1\}$.
 Let $ h(\bDelta(j, k), S)$ follow the following quantization rule: